typelevel/typelevel.github.com/_posts/2015-07-13-type-members-parameters.md

 most cases, changing it to a member is probably better; a parameter is more convenient and harder to screw up in most circumstances**.

-We will discuss what on earth that means, among other things.
+Here, and in later posts, we will discuss what on earth that means, among other things.
 More broadly, though, in this series of articles on *Type Parameters and Type Members*, I want to tackle a variety of Scala types that look very different, but are really talking about the same thing, or almost.

 Two lists, all alike
 --------------------

-To illustrate, let's see two versions of the functional list.
-It's typically not used existentially, so the usual choice of parameter over member fits our rule of thumb above.
-It's instructive anyway, so let's see it.
+To illustrate, let’s see two versions of the functional list.
+It’s typically not used existentially, so the usual choice of parameter over member fits our rule of thumb above.
+It’s instructive anyway, so let’s see it.

 ```scala
 sealed abstract class PList[T]